 I found a couple more faces, but they were not James Rixon’s work.
 I’ve added them here anyway since this is a blog about grotesques or stone faces, as I prefer to call them!
 You’ll see more further down the page.

-One lady called Cherry gave me the heads up about a stone face a little way from Tisbury in a small set of dwellings called Fonthill Bishop.
-This was not one of James Rixon’s but was, in fact, the owner’s father.
-The owner had left the army and inherited the property from his dad.
-While the owner was renovating, they found a niche on the house with his uncle’s face, made of stone, hidden away.
-Whatever the reason for him being tucked away, the present owner uncovered uncle so he could look out across the sheep-covered fields and onto the woods beyond.
+One lady called Cherry gave me the heads up about a stone face a little way from Tisbury in a small set of dwellings called Fonthill Gifford.
+This was not one of James Rixon’s but was a stone face of the house owner’s grandfather.
+He was placed there on purpose after it was hand-carved by a family member.
+It’s a pretty nice spot looking out across the sheep-covered fields and onto the woods beyond.

 Courtesy of the Tisbury History Society